-What was the recent thing you fixed? (i.e.- Toilet, VW, roof)
+What is the most recent thing you fixed? (i.e. Toilet, VW, roof)

 Fixed would be the toilet tank in my house in Tuscany, the scraping door, (in Italy the doors are made so a couple of brass washers raise the door a bit).
 This past year I installed a wine cellar from mostly reclaimed materials.
 The door and frame were not made for each other, so I have a nice perspective on how much time goes into carpenter’s lives.